-Timing of works Year required Other focus point of management plan.
-Objective Map reference Management measure Priority Apr May Jun Jul Aug Sep : Oct Nov Jan Feb Mar 24/25 25/26 26/27 27/28 28/29 29/30 30/31 31/32 32/33 33/34 All habitats Updated condition assessment and habitat survey within the optimal survey period.
+Timing of works Yea ır req uired Other focus point of management plan.
+Objective Map reference Management measure Priority Apr May Jul Aug Sep Oct Νον Dec Feb Mar 24/25 25/26 26/27 27/28 28/29 29/30 30/31 31/32 32/33 33/34 All habitats Updated condition assessment and habitat survey within the optimal survey period.
 Signs of ash dieback in woodland areas should also be checked.
 High All habitats Monitor annually for the presence of Schedule 9 non-native invasive plant species.
 If found create an action plan for their control.
 High Woodland compartments 6.1, 6.8, 6.13 and 6.17 (see Figures 1 and 2).
 Check number and condition of bat boxes.
 Investigate partnership with Surrey Bat Group to check usage of bat boxes.
 Moderate All habitats Check grass cutting piles each October for signs of use (broken grass snake egg shells).
 Low This management plan will be monitored to ensure that the management remains effective All habitats covered by reptile transect Continue reptile surveillance in collaboration with SARG.
-Moderate Survey, monitor and review and that the objectives and targets are achieved.
+Moderate and that the objectives and targets are achieved.
 Adequate survey data for the species and habitats should be used to inform management activities.
 The plan will be reviewed in its entirety in year 2032.
-Hazel Dormouse survey of woodland areas 6.1 and 6.4 and other woodland and dense scrub compartments (if resources allow).
+Compartments 6.1 and 6.4 Also consider other Hazel Dormouse survey of woodland areas 6.1 and 6.4 and other woodland and dense scrub compartments (if resources allow).
 Moderate All habitats Consider additional species surveys for amphibians, birds, bats, other mammals and invertebrates including the Bog Bush-cricket.
-Moderate Review progress towards achieving objectives and targets.
+Moderate All habitats Review progress towards achieving objectives and targets.
 High All habitats Staff and visitor wildlife recording scheme.
-Low 4 All habitats Review management plan and update plan for the next 10 years.
+Review management plan and update plan for the next 10 Low \blacksquare All habitats years.
 High